-- Do any final cleaning touch ups.
-A clean space with all garbage is removed is one of the nicest housewarming gifts you can give to the new resident.
+- Do any final cleaning touch-ups.
+A clean space with all garbage removed is one of the nicest housewarming gifts you can give to the new resident.

 - Do a final check of closets, the basement, and other areas where things may have been forgotten.

-- If you’ve been renting, your former landlord may want to do a walk through inspection with you.
+- If you’ve been renting, your former landlord may want to do a final walk-through inspection with you.